 Because CBD is extracted from cannabis, it is understandable that some have concerns about using a CBD oil.
 If you are interested in learning more about CBD oil, this beginner’s guide will answer all of your questions.
 In this guide, we’ll go over the history, dosage, effects, and extraction process of CBD oil.
 We’ll also cover common confusions like the difference between two cannabis plants (hemp and marijuana), and the effects of CBD versus THC.

 Cannabis sativa is thought to be one of the earliest crops planted by man, dating back to the beginning of the agricultural revolution (10,000 years).
 Throughout recorded history, and in many cultures, the cannabis plant has been grown as a source of food (hemp seeds) and textiles.
-As an herbal medicine, cannabis was used to treat an extensive list of health problems, from chronic pain to skin infections.
-While our ancestors did not understand how or why cannabis alleviated their symptoms, they continued to rely on products made from cannabis plants.
-Hemp plants were used for many purposes.
-Humans used hemp fibers for making rope and fabrics, seeds for nutrition, and flowers for herbal medicine.
+Humans used hemp fibers for making rope and fabrics, and seeds for nutrition.

 Over time, humans began to understand that different cultivars of cannabis could be specialized for these different purposes.
 Hemp plants tended to be tall, thin, and lanky, producing seeds.
 On the other hand, marijuana plants were identified as short, stocky, and flowering.
 These plants were grown separately and eventually specialized into what we know today as hemp and marijuana, respectively.